| On

 Bortolotti rebuilt the Ottawa Order, growing its membership

+to 400.
 "The Italo Canadian Order not only offers fraternal insurance,

 but is also extended to other cultural, sports, and educational